If you’re looking for the hottest new hair trend, look no further than curtain bangs.

 Unfortunately, getting rid of bangs is nowhere near as easy as getting them.
-Lucky for you, Lauren Sill, Kérastase brand ambassador and stylist, is equipped with all kinds of tips that will make growing out bangs a breeze.
+Lucky for you, Lauren Sill, Kérastase brand ambassador and stylist, is equipped with all kinds of tips that will make growing out your bangs a breeze.
+Whether you have a medium length hairstyle or an androgynous haircut, you’re going to love these tips.

 When you’re dealing with bangs that have reached an awkward length, you’ll do or buy anything to make your hair to grow faster.
 There’s no real way to speed up your hair growth process, but we can give you some insight as to just how long it’ll take for your bangs to grow out.
 According to the American Academy of Dermatology, hair grows an average an half an inch a month.